-Once you see that your mini-Blog is posted on the course website you then send out a Tweet to tell the world about your blog post.
+Once you see that your mini-Blog is posted on the course website we encourage you to send out a Tweet to tell the world about your blog post.
 You should post it to Twitter using the hashtag: #uwrels.
-The mini-blog will be posted on the Web to the blog site at:
+The mini-blog to will be posted on the Web to the blog site at: